Apocryphal Hebrew Angel Names

 What caution stays necessary?Do not give Uriel the same Hebrew Bible footing as Michael or Gabriel

 That distinction does not weaken Uriel.
-It helps the reader understand which text gives the name its strongest role.
+It helps readers understand which text gives the name its strongest role.

-A source-aware article can honor Uriel without forcing the name into a canon lane it does not occupy equally for every tradition.
+A source-aware guide can honor Uriel without forcing the name into a canon lane it does not occupy equally for every tradition.

-This route therefore treats Uriel as a major apocryphal and later-tradition archangel, then asks the reader to keep that label visible when comparing the name with Michael, Gabriel, or Raphael.
+This guide therefore treats Uriel as a major apocryphal and later-tradition archangel, then asks the reader to keep that label visible when comparing the name with Michael, Gabriel, or Raphael.

 How 1 Enoch expands the angel-name lists